asha-github-1996/full_stack_assessment_skeleton/docs/README.md

 ### solution

-> explain briefly your solution for this problem here

 The backend for this project is built using the Expressjs framework, which is a progressive Node.js framework for building efficient and scalable server-side applications.
 Here’s a detailed breakdown of the backend components and their functionalities:

 - **Framework and Libraries**